Online Hash Generator

 What is a Hash Generator?

-A hash generator converts any input — text or files — into a fixed-length string using a cryptographic hash function.
-Even a single character change produces a completely different output, making hashes ideal for verifying data integrity.
+An online hash generator converts text or files into a fixed-length digest using a cryptographic hash function.
+The same input always produces the same hash, while changing even a single character produces a completely different output.
+That one-way, deterministic behaviour is what makes hashes ideal for checksums, file integrity checks, digital signatures, cache keys, and fast data comparison.

 Supported Algorithms